Frequently Asked Questions about Care Management

 Who needs a Representative Payee?

 Someone who receives public benefits, such as Social Security or Veteran’s Benefits, but has no mailing address, or cannot manage a bank account alone, may designate a representative payee to receive the money and then distribute it to the person, sometimes in several small payments per month.
-ElderCare Resources serves as Representative Payee for many clients.
+Avanti fiduciaries can serve as representative payee, but only when there is a funding source other than the Social Security benefits to cover the administrative costs of our services.
+Outside funding may include pensions, savings, investments, or money from a relative.
+We’re very sorry, but we can’t serve clients whose only source of income is the Social Security benefit.

 Who needs a Trustee?